 While a passion to communicate visually lies at the core of the desire to paint, and the diversity of individual vision ultimately leads to great artistic expression, artwork cannot be created in a vacuum.
 The feedback, both positive and negative, garnered from others plays its part in our creative development.
 Having perspective on what we are asking for and what we are receiving is the key to making critical feedback useful.

 The intimacy involved in painting can make it hard to be subjective.
 Heartfelt emotions are involved and often cloud objectivity.
-This leads many painters to seek the viewpoints of peers whether from formal group critiques or individual one-on-one assessment.
-The definition of critique varies from a
+This leads many painters to seek the viewpoints of peers whether from formal group critiques or individual one-on-one

 If you’re an artist, you undoubtedly know how expensive this hobby or profession can be.
 A single brush or a tube of paint, if high quality, can run over a $100!